Skip to content

 • Support and resources to help staff grow professionally and personally.

-• Hires highly-qualified individuals from underrepresented groups of people.
+• Hires highly qualified individuals from underrepresented groups of people.

-How Does Facebook Compare to Other Companies?
+How Do Meta Platforms Compare to Other Companies?

 According to BRM, Facebook was still taking the position of not publishing an annual CSR statement as late as 2017.
 Since then, there has been an uptick in investment into CSR issues.
 For example, by 2020, GHGs have been reduced by 94% compared to 2017 levels.
 The firm is now doing enough to ensure its approach to CSR is not a red flag to any investment decision.
 However, it is still some way behind its peers.
 The CSR policies of Google, Microsoft and Apple are packed full of statistics that detail how those firms have been treating the topic as a higher priority for a longer period of time.